InterceptSuite/ProxyBridge/README.md

 </p>

 ProxyBridge is a lightweight, open-source alternative to Proxifier that provides transparent proxy routing for Windows applications.
-It redirects TCP traffic from specific processes through SOCKS5 or HTTP proxies, with the ability to route, block, or allow traffic on a per-application basis.
+It redirects TCP and UDP traffic from specific processes through SOCKS5 or HTTP proxies, with the ability to route, block, or allow traffic on a per-application basis.
 Working at the kernel level using WinDivert, ProxyBridge is compatible with proxy-unaware applications without requiring any configuration changes.

 ## Features